 HNRS 294: Art, Creativity, and Culture (spring semester)

-HNRS 201: Catholic and Benedictine Wisdom and Traditions (fall semester)
+HNRS 201: Catholic and Benedictine Wisdom and Traditions (spring semester)

 HNRS 301: Human Dignity and the Common Good (fall semester)